azurejelly/paper-template/README.md

 # Sets the plugin name, description and website.
 # The description and website are both optional and can be commented out.
 pluginName=SamplePlugin
-pluginDescription=It's as shrimple as that pluginWebsite=https://azu.cool
+pluginDescription="It's as shrimple as that" pluginWebsite=https://azu.cool
 ```